 The final step in pairing down the list was two-fold.
 First, the specific areas of interest that have the greatest impact and differentiation on the combat system were identified by leveraging a report developed by the Program Manager (PM) Ground Combat Vehicle (GCV).
 PM-GCV developed the Whole Systems Trades Analysis Toolset (WSTAT).
-WSTAT is a “decision support tool that integrates otherwise separate subsystem models into a holistic system view mapping critical design choices to consequences relevant to stakeholders.”
-(Davis, 2012) This report provided a summary of system functions and specifically those that provided the most differentiation in performance between solution options.
+WSTAT is a “decision support tool that integrates otherwise separate subsystem models into a holistic system view mapping critical design choices to consequences relevant to stakeholders” (Davis 2012, XX).
+This report provided a summary of system functions and specifically those that provided the most differentiation in performance between solution options.

-Next, the fidelity of the tool being levereaged, MANA, was considered to identify which functions could be modeled and which ones where too low level.
-Once again those elements were parsed from the parent list to leave the final set of 20 functions depicted in Figure X. This figures demosnstrates the mapping of the functions back to the original stakeholder value that was identified.
+Next, the fidelity of the tool being used, MANA, was considered to identify which functions could be modeled and which ones were too low level.
+Once again those elements were parsed from the parent list to leave the final set of 20 functions depicted in Figure X. This figures demosnstrates the mapping of the functions back to the original stakeholder values that were identified.